USS San Francisco (CA-38): 1942

 On 15 October, San Francisco resumed operations in support of the Guadalcanal campaign.
 On the evening of 20 October, her group was ordered back to Espiritu Santo.
 At 2119, submarine's torpedoes were reported.
 Chester was hit amidships on the starboard side but continued under her own power.
 Three other torpedoes exploded: one off Helena's starboard quarter; a second between Helena and San Francisco; and the third about 1200 yd off San Francisco's port beam.
 Two others were sighted running on the surface.

-San Francisco reached Espiritu Santo on the night of 21 October, but departed again on 22 October to intercept any enemy surface units approaching Guadalcanal from the north and to cover friendly reinforcements.
+San Francisco reached Espiritu Santo on the night of 21 October, but departed again on 22 October to intercept any Japanese surface units approaching Guadalcanal from the north and to cover friendly reinforcements.
 On 28 October, Admiral Scott transferred to Atlanta.
 The next day, San Francisco returned to Espiritu Santo, and on 30 October, Rear Admiral Daniel J. Callaghan, the commanding officer of San Francisco when the United States entered the war, returned to the ship and raised his flag as Commander, Task Group 64.4 (TG 64.4) and prospective TF 65.

 Naval Battle of Guadalcanal

 On 31 October 1942, the newly designated TF 65 departed from Espiritu Santo, the ships again headed into the Solomon Islands to cover troop landings on Guadalcanal.
 Bombardment missions in the Kokumbona and Koli Point areas followed.
 On 6 November, the transport group completed unloading, and the force retired, arriving at Espiritu Santo on 8 November.
 On 10 November, San Francisco, now flagship for TG 67.4, got underway again toward Guadalcanal.

-Just before noon, a Japanese twin-float reconnaissance plane began shadowing the formation.

 The force arrived off Lunga Point on 12 November, and the transports commenced unloading.
 By mid-afternoon, an approaching Japanese air group was reported.
 At 1318, the ships got underway.
-At 1408, 21 enemy planes attacked.
+At 1408, 21 Japanese planes attacked.

 At 1416, an already-damaged torpedo bomber dropped its torpedo off San Francisco's starboard quarter.
 The torpedo passed alongside, but the plane crashed into San Francisco's control aft, swung around that structure, and plunged over the port side into the sea.
-15 men were killed, 29 wounded, and one missing.
+24 men were killed, 45 wounded, and one missing.
 Control aft was demolished.
 The ship's secondary command post, Battle Two, was burned out but reestablished by dark.
 The aft anti-aircraft director and radar were out, and three 20 mm mounts destroyed.